 When you arrive on the site:

-Set up an organized work area.
-Keep it away from any of the homeowner's valuables if possible.
+Set up an organized work area, keeping it away from any of the homeowner's valuables.
 This includes fold-out work tables, saws, shelves, etc. Being organized saves time, and saving time saves money.

-Plan the most effective way to install and work the plan from there.
-For example, when it comes time to place the solar panels on the racking, don’t start on the edge of the roof that you are entering from.
-That will only slow you down and create a potential tripping hazard.
+Plan the most effective way to install and work accordingly.
+For example, when placing the solar panels on the racking, avoid starting on the edge of the roof where you enter.
+This helps prevent delays and reduces tripping hazards.

 When you're ready to begin your first solar installation, our checklist ensures you have all the critical steps covered that don't require a licensed electrician.
 From setting up safety measures to installing panels and connecting the system, this guide helps you navigate each phase of the actual installation process smoothly and efficiently.